 SOCIAL MEDICINE COURSE

 The EqualHealth Social Medicine Course, Beyond the Biological Basis of Disease, brings together health profession students from Haiti, North America, and around the world to share in an immersive three-week intellectual and cultural exchange focused on the principles of Social Medicine.

-The course is designed for health profession students (undergraduates considered on a case-by-case basis), including but not limited to those studying medicine, nursing, midwifery, and public health), and links tropical medicine with social medicine teaching.
-The course will be taught in French.
+The course is designed for graduate-level health profession students (undergraduates considered on a case-by-case basis), including but not limited to those studying medicine, nursing, midwifery, and public health.
+The course is traditionally taught in French.
+The 2019 course will be taught bilingually in French and English.

 The course pedagogy includes field visits, classroom-based presentations and discussions, group reflections, student presentations, films, and bedside teaching.
 These approaches create an interactive learning environment where students participate as both learners and teachers.
 The goal is to advance the cohort’s understanding of interactions between the biology of disease and the social, cultural, economic, political, and historical factors that influence illness presentation and social experience.